Winning tenders isn't easy, but it's a skill we can all learn.

 Compliance is the most important in all of our four tips: if your bid doesn’t make it past the first check, which is - have all the compulsory questions been answered? - then the buyer won’t even look at the rest of your bid submission.

-You need to treat bid compliance as seriously as the bid evaluators will.
-Focused practice helps, so give this a try…
+It's important to treat bid compliance as seriously as the bid evaluators do.
+Focused practice helps, so try:

 - Find a tender, access the documentation and print it.
 It’s amazing what you miss when reading online.
 Ideally, the tender should be different to your normal line of business, so you don’t get caught out by your familiarity with the subject matter.

 - Read the documentation from cover to cover, making no mark-ups or notes at all.
 Just focus and read.

 - Read it again, this time highlighting every submission item that’s not negotiable.
 Closing dates, submission methods, required documentation, submission formats, site visits (if applicable) etc.

 - Write a checklist of every item, categorised if it helps.
 You can use this to double check your compliance prior to submission.

 Standardising your compliance check processes ensures that you’ll leave nothing to chance.
 There’s nothing worse than spending a huge deal of time on your submission, only to discover that you missed a compliance item and that your bid has been disqualified.